telerik/blazor-docs/components/autocomplete/overview.md

 ![](images/autocomplete-overview.png)

+>tip If you want to get a value identifier for the items in the dropdown instead of their text, consider the [ComboBox component](../combobox/overview).
+The **AutoComplete** is a **free text** input that accepts any text the user writes, not just the suggestions from the dropdown.
+Thus, the `Value` of the AutoComplete is always a `string`, while the ComboBox can provide you with a `number` or a `Guid`, not only a `string`.

 >caption Component namespace and reference

 The AutoComplete is a generic component and its type is determined by the type of the model you use as its data source.
 You can find examples in the [Data Bind - Considerations]({%slug autocomplete-databind%}#considerations) article.